LegeBeker/compare-instagram-followers/README.md

 # compare instagram followers
-See who only follows you and vice versa (Works only for public accounts)
+See who only follows an account and vice versa (Only works for accounts where you can see followers)

 ## Usages
 You can see how to use this script [here](http://github.volkanwelp.com/compare-instagram-followers/)